isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 NOTES:

 - If you use AND and do not see the data you are expecting in the filter, try OR instead.
 AND is a more restrictive criteria requiring all filters to be met, OR is less restrictive, requiring only one criteria to be met for the data to appear.
 - Please add the term "AND" or "OR" in your saved cohort title since the type of combination used in your cohort does not display in the filters list for a saved cohort.

 Programs & Projects Tab
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The Programs & Projects Tab is only available for User Data.
 It displays the programs and projects that are part of the user data set.

-Saving the Cohort
-^^^^^^^^^^^^^^^^^^

-Click the **Save as New Cohort** button when you are ready to save the cohort based on the filters you have set.
-You will be asked for a cohort name and the selected filters will be displayed.
-Enter the name and click the **Create Cohort** button.

-**NOTE:** When working with multiple programs you will see a yellow notification box stating, "Your cohort contains samples from multiple programs.
-Please note that filters will only apply to samples from the program indicated by the tab they were chosen on - they will not apply to samples from other programs in this cohort."

 Selected Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^